ctoogood/johndory/src/content/features/mackerel/mackerel.md

 date: 2019-06-10
 featuredImage: ./images/mackerel-001.jpg
 category: feature
+description: Mackerel is a hugely popular, oily fish which has a distinctive shiny and striped body.
+It can be caught in abundance during its migration as they travel in huge shoals.
 ---
 Mackerel is a hugely popular, oily fish which has a distinctive shiny and striped body.
 It can be caught in abundance during its migration as they travel in huge shoals.